meilisearch/firestore-meilisearch/CONTRIBUTING.md

 ### Run the backfilled-data script

 Run the import script using [`npx` (the Node Package Runner)](https://www.npmjs.com/package/npx) via `yarn` (the Node Package Manager).
 - Set up credentials.
-The import script uses Application Default Credentials to communicate with Firebase.
+The import script uses the application's default credentials to communicate with Firebase.
 Please follow the instructions [generate a private key file for your service account](https://firebase.google.com/docs/admin/setup#initialize-sdk).

 - Run the import script interactively via `npx` by running ONE of the following commands:
   - Run interactively: